trevorswan11/zlx/README.md

 2. Install [Zig](https://ziglang.org/) and add it to your system's `PATH`, or place it somewhere accessible
     - You can also build Zig from source following the instructions [here](https://github.com/ziglang/zig), but this is much more involved
 3. Build the binary with `zig build`.
 I used Zig 0.14.0, but other versions may also work
     - The Zig language strives to be cross-platform, and all code written or used in this project is runnable on any platform
+4. If you would like the plotting suite, then checkout the `plotting` library and repeat the build process.
+This branch has CI tests for all platforms, but I have only personally tested it on windows

 ## Building/Running the Program
 - You can build the binary using `zig build` as mentioned above, but you can specify optimization targets if desired using these extra arguments